Trump Greenlights Nvidia AI Chip Sales to China, Prompting Security Alarms

 Lawmakers and industry experts are warning that President Donald Trump’s decision on Monday to allow the sale of Nvidia-manufactured chips used in advanced artificial intelligence (AI) to China puts national security at risk.

-President Trump said that he would allow Nvidia, the world’s largest semiconductor manufacturer, to export its H200 chips to “approved customers” in China and other nations as long as the United States gets 25% of the profit.
+President Trump said that he would allow Nvidia, one of the world’s largest semiconductor manufacturers, to export its H200 chips to “approved customers” in China and other nations as long as the United States gets 25% of the profit.

 Those sales will occur “under conditions that allow for continued strong National Security,” according to Trump, who said in a post to Truth Social that the news was responded to “positively” by Chinese President Xi Jinping.